sidiousvic/sidious.pizza/about.md

 # Tokyo boy

 One summer I studied how to program a low resolution game using C#, which ended up becoming _"Phantom Pizza"_, the game on [the homepage](/).
 It was fun like hell.
-I was saving up to buy a motorcycle at the time, but I used the money to continue mashing keys and move to Tokyo to study computer science.
+I was saving up to buy a motorcycle at the time, but I used the money to continue mashing keys and move to Tokyo to find work with computers.

 <figure>
   <picture>